 Research poster conferences

-Final years have the opportunity to take part in Dissertation research poster conferences.
+Final years have the opportunity to take part in dissertation research poster conferences.
 This is a great chance to engage with the research culture of your Department by presenting a poster and testing your ideas.
-See an example from the School of History and Cultures.
+See a poster example from the School of History and Cultures.

 For your final-year project, choose a topic that allows you to develop and demonstrate research skills.
 You may be able to carry out experiments or use specialist lab equipment.
 Discuss with your supervisor about how you can use this element of your course to gain research experience.

 Talk to academics

 Talk to your Personal Tutor about their research interests or arrange an appointment with an academic in your department.
 You may be able to undertake work shadowing or receive feedback on your research ideas.
 They may also be able to point you in the direction of research centres and conferences that are relevant to your interests.

 You could also develop research skills by doing work experience with an external company or organisation.
 Consider speculative approaches: you may have a research project that you could pitch to an employer or you could enquire about working within a department, such as market research.
 Work experience with other organisations will give you transferable skills and insight into different types of research.
 This would be particularly useful if you do not wish to stay in academia after further study.

 - Remember to search Careers Connect for internship and work experience vacancies, which are either sourced by our internship officers or advertised by employers.
 You could filter your search by choosing the Business Area, ‘Science, Research and Pharmaceuticals’.